saghul/evergreen/docs/loop.rst

         Remove the write handler for the given file descriptor.
 Returns a `Handler` instance which can be used to cancel the operation.

+    .. py:method:: add_signal_handler(signum, callback, \*args, \*\*kw)

+        Create a handler which will run the given callback when the specified signal is captured.
+Multiple handlders for the same signal can be added.
+        If the handler is cancelled, only *that* particular handler is removed.

+    .. py:method:: remove_signal_handler(signum)

+        Remove all handlers for the specified signal.

     .. py:method:: switch

         Switch task execution to the loop's main task.